Quarterly Financial Report for the quarter ended June 30, 2012

 The authority of Parliament is required before moneys can be spent by the Government.
 Approvals are given in the form of annually approved limits through Appropriation Acts or through legislation in the form of statutory spending authority for specific purposes.

 As part of the departmental performance reporting process, the Agency prepares its annual departmental financial statements on a full accrual basis in accordance with Treasury Board accounting policies, which are based on Canadian generally accepted accounting principles for the public sector.
 However, the spending authorities voted by Parliament remain on an expenditure basis.

 2. Highlights of fiscal quarter and fiscal year to date (YTD) results

 Statement of Authorities

-As per the Statement of Authorities, the net increase in total authorities available is attributable to the increase in the Employee Benefit Plan rates, from 17 percent to 18 percent amounting to $179,000 and $120,000 for funding for the retroactive wage payments.
-This increase is offset by cuts of $237,000 due to the impact of cost containment measures announced in Budget 2010.
+As per the Statement of Authorities, the net decrease in total authorities available is attributable to the decrease in the Employee Benefit Plan rate, from 18 percent to 17.6 percent amounting to a decrease of $81,000.

 Statement of Departmental Budgetary Expenditures by Standard Object